pmontman/paper-global-forec-princip/README.md

 The parameter `model_name` just identifies the model that is being used with the given string, attaching the lag order, in the output forecasts.

-The output of `analyze_glob_model` are the average errors calculated for the dataset: MAE, SMAPE.
+The output of `analyze_glob_model` are the average errors calculated for the dataset: MAE, SMAPE, for each of the models.

+Example of usage in the experiments code.

 ## Experiments